 The French Grande Randonnée No. 20, better known as the GR20, is an 112-mile long hiking trail in Corsica.
 It’s also routinely described as the toughest long-distance hiking trail in all of Europe.
 Why?
 Well, it may be the fact that underfoot you could be dealing with anything from loose rock to snow to puddles.
-It could be the extreme heats and colds that come with that - or the climbing.
+It could be the extreme heat and cold that comes with that - or the climbing.
 The trail can demand over 1000m of vertical ascent in just 5km.

 Equally, it could be the fact that you’ve got to walk for hours on end, on tough terrain, day after day for around a fortnight.
 That's simply what it takes in order to complete the trail.
 And you won’t be enjoying luxury hotels en route.

 You’re going to climb above the height of Ben Nevis on day one alone - with over 1,500m of ascent

 So, if the GR20 is so demanding, why walk it at all?
 Well, as most hikers know, good views might come free in the great outdoors, but the best don’t come without a bit of hard work.
 As Paddy Dillon writes in his Cicerone guidebook to the route, “the GR20 climbs high into the mountains and stays there for days on end, leading ordinary trekkers deep into the sort of terrain usually visited only by mountaineers.”

 Between the northern starting point at Calenzana (near Calvi, Corsica’s capital of culture) to the finish at Conca in the south, there are hidden mountain lakes, sea views, rugged, rocky cliffs and remarkable panoramas.